wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 2.1.3 =
+Added apply_filters function before searching for an &lt;img&gt; in the content.

 = 2.1.2 =
 Added sanitation and HTML entity encoding of all Open Graph meta tag values.